Helsinki - Tallinn Ferry Guide 2024

 Nordic All-Inclusive Buffet

 All the ferry operators have restaurants onboard.
 We recommend trying an all-inclusive buffet that costs about 30 euros per person.
-The price may sound expensive but it includes starters, salads, warm meals, desserts and drinks.
+The price may sound expensive, but it includes starters, salads, warm meals, desserts and drinks.
 Usually, wine and beer are included.
-The buffet features Nordic cuisine which includes abundant seafood and meat options.
+The buffet features Nordic cuisine, providing abundant seafood and meat options.

-Buffets are quite similar on every ferry except on the cargo ships leaving from Vuosaari.
+Buffets are similar on every ferry except on the cargo ships leaving Vuosaari.
 It is wise to pre-book a buffet before the journey.
-The price will be lower, you’ll have a table reservation and you can pass a queue onboard.
+The price will be lower, you’ll have a table reservation, and you can pass a queue onboard.

 Book ferry tickets with extra services on Ferryscanner.